By Tony Phifer

 In recognition of this monumental gift, the College of Engineering will be renamed the Walter Scott, Jr. College of Engineering, becoming the only named college of engineering in Colorado.
 It is the second of CSU’s eight colleges to be named for a prominent alumnus.
 In 2005, the Warner College of Natural Resources was named for Edward M. Warner.

 “We are humbled and incredibly grateful for this remarkable gift from Walter Scott,” said CSU President Tony Frank.
 “Walter has been a passionate and generous supporter of CSU since he graduated more than 60 years ago, and this gift is truly transformational.
 It will allow the Walter Scott, Jr. College of Engineering to attract and support the finest faculty and students for years to come.
-This truly is a great, great day in our University’s history.”
+This truly is a great, great day in Colorado State University’s history.”

 Scott graduated in 1953 from CSU, then known as Colorado A&M, with a bachelor’s degree in civil engineering, embarking on a long career with contracting giant Peter Kiewit Sons’, Inc. Scott’s long history of support to the University and its College of Engineering has significantly impacted student experiences, programs, research and infrastructure.
 With his late wife, Suzanne, he provided a leadership gift for the Suzanne and Walter Scott, Jr. Bioengineering Building, completed in 2015.
 It is home to more than 30 faculty and 120 graduate students conducting research on global challenges related to water, energy, health and the environment.